Piengineer12/public-addons/ccvccm/media/ccvccm_notes.md

 -- reverts the value of a registered var CCVCCM:RevertVarValue("addon_categories_name")

--- reverts all ConVars and AddonVars of a specific addon (and category) CCVCCM:RevertByAddonAndCategory("addon", "[category1]", "[category2]")
+-- reverts all ConVars and AddonVars of a specific addon (and optionally category) CCVCCM:RevertByAddonAndCategory("addon", "[category1]", "[category2]")
 ```